How to Grow Strawflowers For Your Cut Flower Garden From Seed Indoors

 Check out my favorite supplies and tools for starting seeds indoors.
 Whether you’re looking for grow lights or a seed starting mix, you’ll find what I use in my own greenhouse.

 Seed-starting containers should be clean and have drainage holes.
-For several container options, you can read my blog post Supplies Needed for Seed Starting
+My blog post Supplies Needed for Seed Starting provides several container options.

 I use cell trays and plastic pots for my seed containers.

 Use a quality seed starter potting mix when sowing your strawflower seeds.
-Before adding it to the container, the soil should be moistened until it’s thoroughly damp but not soaking wet.
+Before adding the soil to the container, it should be moistened until it’s thoroughly damp but not soaking wet.

-You can make the mix go even further by filling the bottom half of the container with regular potting soil and then filling the rest of it with the seed starting mix, where the seeds are going to be placed.
+You can make the mix go even further by filling the bottom half of the container with regular potting soil and then filling the rest with the seed-starting mix, where the seeds will be placed.

 Label the container with the name of the variety of plants and the date planted.

-Sow 2 seeds per container or cell by creating a 1-half-inch hole into the soil, in 2 opposite corners.
-You can use a pencil, dibbler, or even your finger to make a hole.
+Sow 2 seeds per container or cell by creating a 1-half-inch hole into the soil in 2 opposite corners.
+You can use a pencil, a dibbler, or even your finger to make a hole.

 Strawflower seeds require light to germinate.
 Press seeds lightly into the soil, but don’t cover them.
 Seedlings should begin to appear in seven to 10 days.